-As part of this process, the BIFA support and endorse the Irish FA's Safeguarding Children and Young People Policy and Procedures.
-In conjunction with the Child Welfare Department, they will disseminate this document throughout the Association so that staff and volunteers are made aware of their responsibility to create an environment that safeguards all children and young people in their care.
+As part of this process the BIFA supports and endorses the Irish FA's Safeguarding Children and Young People Policy and Procedures.
+In conjunction with the Safeguarding Team they will disseminate this document throughout the Association so that staff, volunteers and service providers are made aware of their responsibility to create an environment that safeguards all children and young people in their care.